iann0036/tf-cfn-provider/docs/providers/skytap/Vm.md

 `OsDiskSize` - (Optional, Computed) The size of the OS disk.
 The disk size is in MiB; it will be converted to GiB in the Skytap UI.
 The maximum disk size is 2,096,128 MiB (1.999 TiB).

 `Disk` - (Optional) Array of virtual disks within the VM.
 The disk size is in MiB; it will be converted to GiB in the Skytap UI.
 The maximum disk size is 2,096,128 MiB (1.999 TiB).

+`Name` - (Required) A unique name for the disk. * `Size` - (Required) Specify the size of the disk.
+The new disk’s size should be provided in MiB.
+The minimum disk size is 2048 MiB; the maximum is 2096128 MiB (1.999 TiB).

 `Size` - (Required) Specify the size of the disk.
 The new disk’s size should be provided in MiB.
 The minimum disk size is 2048 MiB; the maximum is 2096128 MiB (1.999 TiB).